oskrobot/randomStrMsg/README.md

 ```

 # Contributing
-If someone wants to add or improve something, I invite you to collaborate directly in this repository: ramdom-str-msg-oscarobot
+If someone wants to add or improve something, I invite you to collaborate directly in this repository: [randomStrMsg](https://github.com/oskrobot/randomStrMsg)

 ___